fenderface66/spotify-smart-playlists/docs/general/commands.md

 ```

 Initializes a new project with this boilerplate.
 Deletes the `react-boilerplate`
-git history, installs the dependencies and initializes a new repository.
+git history, installs the dependencies and initializes a new playlistsitory.

 > Note: This command is self-destructive, once you've run it the init script is
 gone forever.
 This is for your own safety, so you can't delete your project's